 I hit a bit of a low in terms of mental wellbeing when I first had children, which I think is fairly normal.
 It comes from experiencing such a sudden change in lifestyle, combined with exhaustion from many sleepless nights.
 It’s a lot to take in at first, but you adjust.

 I’d also say that since having kids, I stress more about day-to-day things, from financial pressures like school fees to coordinating the family and keeping things moving.
-In saying that, hand-in-hand with the stress is the great sense of fulfillment which having kids has given me.
+In saying that, hand-in-hand with the stress is the great sense of fulfilment which having kids has given me.
 So for me, in terms of mental wellbeing, any negatives like stress are definitely offset by this.

 What health advice would you give other mums?